Netaji Subhas Chandra Bose International Airport: Interim expansions

-An interim expansion phase, also referred to as modular expansion phase, will be implemented to meet the airport’s short-term passenger growth demands.
+An interim expansion phase, also referred to as modular expansion phase, will be implemented to meet the airport's short-term passenger growth demands.
 In this phase, the old terminal and the T2 integrated terminal will be connected with three aerobridges and walkalators as well as walk-in doors at ground level.
 The former will be used for boarding and de-boarding passengers from aircraft.
 Passengers arriving in the boarding building would take the connecting bridge to the terminal T2 and then leave the airport.
 This is meant to decongest the airport in peak hours and immediately enhance passenger capacity by a million.

 Under the modular expansion, the security hold area (SHA), the lounge where passengers wait after the security checks until the aircraft boarding begins, will be expanded for the integrated terminal T2.
 The SHA could be extended to the left of T2 in place of the old domestic terminal.
 Ten aerobridges are planned to be added to the terminal.
 Of the 18 existing aerobridges, 14 serve domestic flights while 4 serve international ones.
 Each bridge is capable of serving 10 flights per day.

-The expansion was underway as of April 2025, and is slated for completion by December.
-The project will add over 71000 sqft of space to the terminal.
-This includes an addition of 60200 sqft and 10800 sqft space in the international and domestic wings, respectively.
-While the domestic section will increase the SHA, the international wing also see the increase of food & beverage (F&B) space.
-The latter's departure space will also be reorganised including the 32200 sqft Immigration and Customs area being shifted to an equivalent area in the newly added southern section.
-A third of this will host the offices while the rest will be used for passenger amenities like additional seating and F&B section.
-The international wing's SHA will also increase by 28000 sqft.